For all students, please take the following steps to apply for this programme:

 After you have been conditionally accepted to the Master’s programme and we have sent you the letter of (conditional) acceptance, you will receive an Accept Offer sent to you by MyInfo.
 Please follow the instructions and confirm this Accept Offer.
 We will only continue to further process your application, including your housing and possibly visa application, after you have confirmed our Accept Offer.

-You can find more information about the certified documents and where to send them to in your (conditional) acceptance letter.
+You can find more information about the certified documents and where to send them to in your (conditional) acceptance letter and in the link below.

 If you are an international student, you will need to arrange a variety of practical matters before starting your studies.
 This includes your visa or residence permit, insurance and housing.
 You will receive an email with more information about this after you have been admitted.